fischerphilipp/CloudSyncMonitor/README.md

 ![Deployment Configuration](Screenshots/DeploymentParameters.png)

-The following parameters need to be specified and you can either accept the default values or modify them according to your needs:
+The following Cloud Sync Monitor specific parameters need to be specified and you can either accept the default values or modify them according to your needs:
-- Basic Azure deployment information (Subscription, Resource Group, Location)
 - Cloud Sync Monitor Name
     - This is the name for the Azure Logic App resource.
 - Office 365 Connection Name
     - This is the Azure resource name for the Office 365 Connection that is being used for sending the notification mails.
-This has to be configured separately after deployment (see detailed steps [below](#Configuration)).
+The connection has to be configured separately after deployment (see detailed steps [below](#Configuration)).
 - Mail Subject
     - The chosen mail subject is always appended by the job status, which is either "Failed" or "Done".
 - Notification Mail Recipient
     - You can specify multiple addresses by using the semicolon as delimiter.
 - Only Report Errors (true/false)
     - If set to *true* you will only be notified about failed sync relationships.
 If set to *false* you will get a notification for every successful sync as well.
 You will always receive one mail per sync relationship.
-    - This parameter could be set to *false* for initial testing and afterwards changed to *true* (see instructions [below](#Change-Settings-after-Deployment)).
+    - This parameter could be set to *false* for initial testing and afterwards be changed to *true* (see instructions [below](#Change-Settings-after-Deployment)).
 - Refresh Token
     - This is the refresh token generated in the [prerequisites section](#Cloud-Central-Refresh-Token)
 - Scheduled Frequency
-    - When do you want the Monitor to check for sync relationship status updates i.e: Minute, Hour, Day, Month)
+    - When do you want the Monitor to check for sync relationship status updates (i.e: Minute, Hour, Day, Month)
 - Scheduled Interval
     - How often should the Monitor be run in your previously specified frequency (i.e. every 5 minutes, every 5 hours ...)
 - Scheduled Start Time